samwimpenny/Global-Waveform-Catalogue/README.md

 Most of the earthquakes in this database come from the literature, with some solutions from theses that are available online.

-The database is complimentary to other global catalogues of earthquakes, such as the global centroid moment tensor (gCMT) catalogue and the ISC-EHB catalogue.
+The database is complimentary to other global catalogues of earthquakes, such as the global centroid moment tensor (gCMT) catalogue and the ISC-EHB bulletin.
 What this catalogue brings to the table are the well-constrained focal depths of moderate-magnitude earthquakes.
-A short manuscript describing origins of the gWFM database and how it compares to the gCMT and ISC-EHB is currently in prep.
+A short manuscript describing origins of the gWFM and how it compares to the gCMT and ISC-EHB is currently in preparation.

 ## Downloading the Catalogue: